ysonggit/ysonggit.github.io/index.md

 The picture of three engineers (me on the very left) and three co-founders (in white T-shirts) below was taken in an evening after we tested the autonomous driving shuttle on the [Santa Clara University](https://www.scu.edu/news-and-events/press-releases/2015/august-2015/driverless-shuttle-experiment-hits-the-ground-at-scu.html) campus.

 <img src="./assets/img/auro_team.jpg" width="450">

-My role in the team was a robotics engineer and my main achievements include (1) developed and tested the motion planning algorithms in the autopilot software, (2) implemented an OMPL-based RRT* path planner given the LIDAR perceptions, and (3) implemented a waypoint-following path planner given GPS data by cooperating with the technical team lead.
-All the works were done with ROS (C++).

 The picture of me below was taken in front of the Computer History Museum, Mountain View, California.
 We demonstrated our work and self-driving shuttle in the YC Demo Day Summer 2015.
 The [Auro](http://auro.ai) was highlighted in a [news on the VentureBeat](https://venturebeat.com/2015/08/19/11-startups-you-should-know-from-y-combinators-summer-2015-demo-day/).